lionlai1989/Introduction_to_Computer_Vision/README.md

 have connections (e.g., SIFT and RANSAC), they are discussed separately in different sections for pedagogical clarity.
-I utilize open-source Python packages like Numpy, Pillow, Scipy, scikit-image, etc. as needed, but it's important to note that **`OpenCV`** is intentionally prohibited.
+I utilize open-source Python packages like Numpy, Pillow, Scipy, scikit-image, etc. as needed, but it's important to note that **`OpenCV`** is intentionally **prohibited**.
 The aim here is to foster a deep understanding of the mathematical foundations behind each topic by implementing them from scratch.

 ### Table of Contents